mstrutt/jekyll-portfolio/app/_posts/2015-03-15-cleaning-up-your-gruntfile-with-hidden-subtasks.markdown

 });
 ```

-This runs the specified target if it matches one of the keys or our `tasks` object, and if not target is specified, or one doesn't match, then the default task is run.
+This runs the specified target if it matches one of the keys or our `tasks` object, and if no target is specified, or one doesn't match, then the default task is run.
 The default tasks is where the full process should happen, and should contain all the other parts plus more.

 ### The end result